dkgrbl/MaxSq-basis/README.md

 Citing:
 ============

-If you are using the decomposition for broadband modes with maximal possible squeezing, please cite the `our paper <https://arxiv.org/abs/2403.05259>`_:
+If you are using the decomposition for broadband modes with maximal possible squeezing, please cite the <https://arxiv.org/abs/2403.05259>:

 Denis A. Kopylov, Torsten Meier, Polina R. Sharapova; Theory of Multimode Squeezed Light Generation in Lossy Media, arXiv:2403.05259 (2024)